DTM-23/MCA-2022/README.md

 <img width="368" alt="Myscorehistogram" src="https://user-images.githubusercontent.com/113992031/195601291-32e6d9a4-5245-47ab-a85e-a65c9cc3b3e4.png">

 The Jsymbolic analysis of my piece also displayed intriguing results.
 I learned that the number of pitches within my piece was 31, along with the mean pitch being 65 and the most common pitch class being 7.
+Click here for the extracted values presented in [excel]()

 I also uploaded the chord analysis of my piece into my data folder so it can be [viewed](https://github.com/DTM-23/MCA-2022/blob/master/data/ChordAnalysis.xml).
 This file can be used for indepth analysis of individual chords, giving details on their step, octave, duration and note type.